-Midterms offer clues for Trump and Democrats in 2020
+Midterms offer clues for Trump, Dems in ’20 presidential bid

-WASHINGTON (AP) — This week’s midterms are offering lessons for both parties as the battle for the 2020 presidential nomination unfolds.
+WASHINGTON (AP) — This week’s midterm elections offered revealing lessons for both parties as battle lines begin to emerge for the 2020 presidential election.

-For Democrats, the potential path back to the White House opened with a string of statewide victories in Rust Belt states.
+For Democrats, the potential path back to the White House opened somewhat with a string of statewide victories in Rust Belt states that long backed the party’s nominees but flipped to President Donald Trump in 2016.
+But Republicans found strength in critical states that often hold the keys to the presidency.

 Perhaps no state offered Democrats more hope than Wisconsin, which shocked the party in 2016 by narrowly falling into Trump’s column.
 Republican Gov. Scott Walker’s narrow loss in his bid for a third term left Democrats optimistic they could reclaim Wisconsin along with other traditionally blue states that Trump carried, such as Michigan and Pennsylvania.